 This blog post by Tim Ferris packs the whole “reading-improvement” topic into a 10 minute program, which I personally find really insightful.
 Feel feel to try.
 This is the link.

 Have you got any suggestions?
 Did you learn how to speed read?
 I’m looking forward to hearing from you or you may simply post a comment to share further speed reading techniques.
+Below is an infographic with useful tips.
+I have also summarized a few FAQ questions for convenience afterwards.
 Thanks a lot for reading.